rxhernandez/TEMCOIN/README.md

 Authors
 ----------------

-The TEMCOIN codes were debeloped by
+The TEMCOIN codes were debeloped by Xingfei Wei, Qiankun Mo, and Rigoberto Hernandez.

 Contributors can be found [here](https://github.com/rxhernandez/TEMCOIN/graphs/contributors).